TPV: Parameter Perturbations Through the Lens of Test Prediction Variance: Empirical Verification

 We run experiments around TPV stability between training and test sets and empirically identify the conditions when it holds and when it breaks.
-We then study TPV under label noise and how width plays an important role in modulating it.
-We do not include experiments for SGD based perturbations and the relation between the flatness of minima and TPV because several prior research works have confirmed a similar relationship \citep{keskar2017large,smith2018bayesian,jastrzkebski2017three}.
-Pruning experiments are shown in Appendix \ref{sec_pruning_all}.
+We then study TPV under label noise and how width plays an important role in modulating it, and how it correlates with generalization.
+We do not include experiments on the relation between the flatness of minima (TPV under SGD noise) and generalization because several prior research works have confirmed a similar relationship \citep{keskar2017large,smith2018bayesian,jastrzkebski2017three}.